 The photographer agency in Holland had briefed me that villa photography in Monaco and Côte d’Azur surrounds would be the main requirement of this assignment.
 The rest of our morning was spent cruising around in Pieter’s other, relatively understated, office – a big, shiny, black Range Rover – to photograph some of the pads currently in his portfolio (I say ‘relatively understated’ – his other car is a Ferrari).

-a steal at 35 million
+A bargain at 35 million

 “Monaco, where else?”
 Pieter is proud of the tagline he came up with, although the only place I saw it printed was on his business card (the rhetorical question replacing his phone number).
 In Monaco’s small world of the super-wealthy, advertising is not cool – but belonging to the right social circle certainly is.
 Pieter, whose near neighbours are Roger Moore and Formula One driver Lewis Hamilton, certainly appears to know everyone worth knowing.
 We could have probably reduced the duration of our tour by an hour if Pieter had not been pausing to “ciao“/”bonjour“/”hi” the right people strolling along the pavement (and then tell us afterwards which corporation / nightclub / superyacht each owns).